image

 PSHE at Hollybush

-At Hollybush Primary school we follow the Programme of Study for PSHE from the PSHE Association.
-Through its three core themes (Health and Wellbeing, Relationships, and Living in the Wider World) the Programme of Study provides us with a framework to create a programme which matches our pupils’ needs.
-It covers the breadth of PSHE from relationships and sex education (RSE) and health, to economic well-being and careers, setting out suggested content for each key stage.
+At Hollybush Primary school we follow the Programme of Study for PSHE from the Pol-Ed scheme.
+Through its core themes (Relationships, Understanding the Law and Well-being) the Programme of Study, alongside RSE and our bespoke RESTORE curriculum provides us with a framework to create a programme which matches the needs of all our pupils.

 PSHE Association

-In addition to the PSHE Association Programme of Study we use Midmate lessons to support out pupils' mental health and well-being.
+In addition to the Pol-Ed Programme of Study we use Midmate lessons to support out pupils' mental health and well-being. https://www.mindmate.org.uk/